 Yes, Cadbury Crunchies are simply milk chocolate-covered honeycomb bars.
 Whether you want to call this chocolate honeycomb fudge or Crunchie fudge, it's technically the same thing!

-That's all for this easy honeycomb Crunchie fudge recipe!
+I hope you like my honeycomb Crunchie fudge recipe!
 If you make it at home, please let me know how it goes by leaving a comment below.
 Enjoy!

 Cadbury Crunchie Fudge (Honeycomb Fudge)